haroldship/masters-thesis-knowledge-info/README.md

  - [x] Method: add "relative" and "normalized" error measures
  - [x] Results: 5.1 mention that population and incident bivariate normal is independent with equal variances (and move to Method)
  - [x] Results: 5.1 mention the actual size of the study area (and move to Method)
- - [x] Method & Theoretical background: describe the data generation process
+ - [x] Method: describe the data generation process

 ### Fixed in version 0.6